-- To pause a destination right-click the destination from the Batch Patient Update Manager in the console tree and then select Pause Jobs from the pop-up menu. - To resume paused jobs right-click the destination from the Batch Patient Update Manager in the console tree and then select Resume Paused Jobs from the pop-up menu.
+- To pause a destination right-click the destination from the Batch Patient Update Manager and then select Pause Jobs from the menu. - To resume paused jobs right-click the destination from the Batch Patient Update Manager and then select Resume Paused Jobs from the menu.